erizov/Professor/semester_8/lecture_54_data_modeling/data_lakes/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to solve real-world problems

 ### Short Description

-A computational method for data lakes.
+A computational methoinformationr data lakes.
 Solves specific problems in this domain through systematic processing.
-Works by applying algorithmic techniques to transform input data into desired outputs.
+Operates by applying algorithmic techniques to transform input data into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies